-Fela – Free Font for personal and commercial use
+Fela – Free Font for Personal and Commercial Use

-Fjord Brush Font
+Mortar Brush Font

 We hope that you like the tips and a free collection of the best thick fonts we handpicked.
-If there are any of your favorite bold fonts we`ve missed – help us and comment them in a special section below ;).
+If there are any of your favorite bold fonts we`ve missed – help us and comment on them in a special section below ;).
 And sure, there are some other relevant articles on our blog you might be interested in.

 Allison is a professional content marketer and an inspired author.
 Marketing manager by day and a writer by night, she is creating many articles on business, marketing, design and web development.
 She loves working with website builders and CMS, and sharing her experience with the readers.
 Follow her on LinkedIn and Facebook.

 Something went wrong.
 We are fixing this.
 Try a bit later.